SwagatPatel03/Sasken_project/README.md

 ### System Requirements
 - Python 3.8+
+- We have specifically use version 3.11.5 for this.
+- Might have some library conflicts with spacy in the newer version like python 3.13.
 - 4GB+ RAM (for vector operations)
 - ~2GB storage (for embeddings and processed data)